-The next thing you want to do if problem is not resolved is to reset network settings and the best and fast way to do that is by running some commands using the command prompt.
-The two group of commands you need execute are ‘ipcofig’ and ‘netesh’.
+The next thing you want to do if the problem is not resolved is to reset network settings and the best and fast way to do that is by running some commands using the command prompt.
+The two groups of commands you need execute are ‘ipcofig’ and ‘netesh’.
 Running the first command will display the current settings for the installed ip stack on your computer.
-You can get rid of the current configuration and reset content of DNS client, and also can renew the DHCP-configuration.
+You can get rid of the current configuration and reset the content of the DNS client, and also can renew the DHCP-configuration.
 The Netsh on the other hand allows you to remotely change network configuration on a computer that’s currently running.
 You can also use this script to run commands in batch against any computer.

 netsh int ip set dns